michaelReb/EpistemoBrico/README.md

 * Bricolage across epistemologies
 * Paradigm shifts (Kuhn)
 * Michel Foucault and his legacy
-* Learn from the history of innovation
 * Extend the MakerSpace paradigm

+Learn from
+* the history of innovation in different cultures
+* MakerSpaces, FabLabs
+* transdisciplinary exemplars

 Collect ideas for the community build